Dharani911/advanced-ecommerce-sql-analytics/README.md

 - Junior Analytics Engineer
 - AI/Data Analyst

+---

 ## Business Scenario

-An ecommerce company wants to understand:
+An ecommerce company wants to understand its sales, customer, product, and payment performance.

+The business wants to answer questions such as:

-- How much revenue is generated monthly, weekly, and daily
+- How much revenue is generated monthly, weekly, and daily?
-- Which products and categories perform best
+- Which products and categories perform best?
-- Which customers generate the highest value
+- Which customers generate the highest value?
-- Whether payment failures are increasing
+- Are payment failures increasing or decreasing?
-- How many customers are new vs returning
+- How many customers are new vs returning?
-- How repeat customer behavior affects business performance
+- How strong is repeat customer behavior?
+- What is the month-over-month revenue growth?

-The SQL queries in this project answer these questions using clean, business-focused analysis.
+The SQL queries in this project answer these questions using clean, business-focused PostgreSQL analysis.

+---

 ## Skills Demonstrated